Azure/Vision-AI-DevKit-Pages/docs/_docs/09-Create_Train_Vision_ML_Project.md

 * A valid Azure subscription.
 [Create an account for free.](https://azure.microsoft.com/free/)
 * A set of images for use in training your classifier.

-## What you will for containerizing and deployment
+## What you will need for containerizing and deployment
 * For deployment using VS Code you'll need a verified VS Code environment.
 The instructions are available [Deploy model: VS Code](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Deploy_Model_VS_Code/) page.

 ## Setup your vision classifier
 1. Using a browser, login to the Azure Custom Vision Service (Preview) at [https://www.customvision.ai.](https://www.customvision.ai)
-    - (Note: Please review the Teams Wiki for pre-GA access details.)

 2. Follow these instructions for [How to build a classifier with Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier), using the following information for the Vision AI Dev Kit hardware.